accre/website-content/bigdata/pnp_presentation/markdown.md

 ---

-# Overview of Cloudera Services
+# BigData Cluster Management with Cloudera

 Cloudera Manager is used to deploy, configure, and manage the bigdata cluster